-The Attributes \clubsuit treeview will be populated with potentially useful basic line mesh, geometric and support entries appropriate to the settings made on the new model dialog.
+The Attributes of treeview will be populated with potentially useful basic line mesh, geometric and support entries appropriate to the settings made on the new model dialog.

-Note.
-The Undo button is may be used to correct a mistake.
-The undo button allows any number of actions since the last save to be undone.
+may be used to correct a mistake.
+The undo button Note.
+The Undo button allows any number of actions since the last save to be undone.